marvXlaws/clilookup/README.md

 # clilookup

+1. Install GIT on your terminal by running this command.

+sudo apt git install

-1. Make a ~/bin folder in your home directory
+2. Make a ~/bin folder in your home directory

-2. CD to that bin folder then run the command below
+3. CD to that bin folder then run the command below

 git https://github.com/CODERmarv/clilookup.git